webgpu/webgpufundamentals/webgpu/lessons/webgpu-from-webgl.md

 Notice in many ways they aren't all that different.
 The core parts of each function are very similar. `vec4` in GLSL becomes `vec4<f32>` in WGSL, `mat4` becomes `mat4x4<f32>`.
-WGSL has the concept `var` which means a variable's type becomes the type of the expression on the right where as GLSL required you to specify the type.
+WGSL has the concept `var` which means a variable's type becomes the type of the expression on the right whereas GLSL required you to specify the type.
 In other words in GLSL

 ```glsl